-These wanderlust revelations always head down the same road towards the inevitable final question of So, where should I go?
-After attempting to answer this multiple times over, I reflected back on my 9 years of travel and compiled a list of my favorite destinations coupled with my favorite time to visit.
+This wanderlust revelation always heads down the same road towards the inevitable final question of where should I go?
+After attempting to answer this for readers multiple times over, I reflected back on my 11 years of travel and compiled a list of my favorite destinations coupled with my favorite time to visit.

-I found that when you go is often just as important as where you go as the time of year you visit can make or break your trip.
-So from Verona to Budapest, Fraser Island to Maine, Reykjavik to the Douro Valley and beyond, below is a list of some of my favorite time and place combinations – a travel destination for every month of 2016.
+I found that when you go is often just as important as where you go.
+The time of year you visit can make or break your trip.
+So from Italy to Hungary, Australia to Maine, Reykjavik to the Douro Valley and beyond, below is a list of some of my favorite time and place combinations – a travel destination for every month of 2018.